mluna-again/shinobu/README.md

 https://user-images.githubusercontent.com/53100040/178126482-f6aaf8a9-8ed2-42d4-a4cb-10b0c7046502.mp4

+> This repo was once only for my nvim dotfiles, but overtime I kept adding more and more and now it houses my whole setup.

 # Want to try it?

 I use [Yadm](https://yadm.io/) to manage my dotfiles, if you want my config you can run: